BlueCircleSoftware/bluecircle-json-interface-generator/README.md

-produceImmutables | boolean | Produce immutable wrappers along with interfaces (default: false) immutableSuffix | String | If producing immutables, this is the suffix to add to the wrapper classes (default: '$Imm') nullIsUndefined | boolean | Treat nullable fields as also undefined, and mark them optional in interface definitions. (default: false) useUnknown | boolean | Use the new 'unknown' type in TypeScript 3.0 instead of 'any' (default: false)
+produceImmutables | boolean | Produce immutable wrappers along with interfaces (default: false) immutableSuffix | String | If producing immutables, this is the suffix to add to the wrapper classes (default: '$Imm') nullIsUndefined | boolean | Treat nullable fields as also undefined, and mark them optional in interface definitions. (default: false) useUnknown | boolean | Use the new 'unknown' type in TypeScript 3.0 instead of 'any' (default: true)
 ## Making AJAX calls

 I try to be agnostic as to which AJAX library you're using (if any).
 So on startup, you'll need to set jsonInterfaceGenerator.callAjax with